Arthi-chaud/Marvinette/README.md

 ## Available commands

-Use the framework using the following command-line instruction:
+Use the framework using the following command-line instructions:

 ```shell
 marvinette [option]